Mat2314/ticketonline/README.md

 to be notified about reservation payment progress.
 Emails should be sent right after the reservation is done and right after the payment status is being changed.

+### Potential deserialization
+As the application expects high traffic it would be worth considering to deserialize the database so that for example the statistics for each event would not be counted every time the API is called but every event would have it's own Statistics table in the database which would not change after the event starts so all the stats would be available instantly without performing extra calculations.

 ### Ticket identification
 After successfull payment processing the tickets would be sent to user's email with a unique ID each.